pohsien324/pks-lazy-scripts/README.md

 Official document - [https://docs.pivotal.io/runtimes/pks/1-3/](https://docs.pivotal.io/runtimes/pks/1-3/)

 ## Requirement
-These scripts must to executed on the host which can access to the PCF Ops Manager/BOSH/PKS/NSX-T.
+These scripts must executed on the host which can access to the PCF Ops Manager/BOSH/PKS/NSX-T.

 ## BOSH